djey47/tdu-cp/README.md

 - **database**: Full game database (contents and resources), serialized to JSON format for proper editing

+    - **current**: JSON files which must be converted to banks for in-game use

-    - **patches**: JSON files describing changes to be applied with TDUF toolset.
+    - **patches**: JSON files describing changes to be applied with TDUF toolset

     - **reference**: per-game version dumped databases.